muan/site/_posts/2012-06-03-code-as-an-activist.md

 ---
 layout: post
-title: Sunday
+title: Code as an activist
+date: 2012-06-03 22:35:02
 ---

 I had a great day, and here’s the journey:

-Started by wandering on Twitter trying to catch the end of the endless twitter feed, saw someone's conversation with [@victorlin](https://twitter.com/victorlin)(founder of Now.in - online broadcasting site).
+Started by wandering on Twitter trying to catch the end of the endless twitter feed, I saw someone's conversation with [@victorlin](https://twitter.com/victorlin)(founder of Now.in - online broadcasting site).
 I followed Victor, and he followed me back shortly.
 Emm, then I decided to read through his previous tweets, and found [Inventing on Principle](https://vimeo.com/36579366) by Bret Victor [@worrydream](https://twitter.com/#!/worrydream).
 And then I went on reading through Bret’s tweets..
 Amazing how internet works, isn’t it?
 (Or amazing how time just vanishes..)

 ---